-I love clicking the Milky Way and I love the shots that my camera captures of these beautiful glittering stars.
+I love clicking the Milky Way and I love the shots that my camera, Canon 7D Mark II DSLR, captures.
+The pictures of the stars and the Milky Way are absolutely stunning.
 However, there are few settings to keep in mind while clicking the Milky Way:

 - Lowest f point – ideally f1.4 to f4.

 - ISO – 1600 to 3200.

 - Shutter speed – about 15 to 20 seconds.